MengyangPu/RINDNet-plusplus/README.md

 4. Note: The imagenet pretrained vgg16 pytorch model for BDCN can be downloaded in [vgg16.pth](link: https://pan.baidu.com/s/10Tgjs7FiAYWjVyVgvEM0mA) code: ab4g.
          The imagenet pretrained vgg16 pytorch model for HED can be downloaded in [5stage-vgg.py36pickle](https://pan.baidu.com/s/1lQbAnNhymhXPYM2wL0cSnA) code: 9po1.

-### Plot edge PR curves of RINDNet++
-We have released the code and data for plotting the edge PR curves of the above edge detectors [here](https://github.com/MengyangPu/RINDNet-plusplus/tree/main/plot-rind-edge-pr-curve).

 ## Acknowledgments